 Fundação Getulio Vargas (FGV) is a Brazilian think tank and higher education institution founded in 1944, dedicated to promoting Brazil’s economic and social development.

-In 2015, FGV was considered one of the top 15 think tanks in the world and top think tank in Latin America for the 7th consecutive year, according to the 2015 Global Go To Think Tanks Index produced the Think Tanks and Civil Societies Program of the University of Pennsylvania.
+In 2016, FGV was considered one of the top 10 think tanks in the world and top think tank in Latin America for the 8th consecutive year, according to the 2016 Global Go To Think Tanks Index produced the Think Tanks and Civil Societies Program of the University of Pennsylvania.
+FGV was also rated the best managed think tank in the world.

 What is a think tank?